ShovanDhara/React-Node-MongoDB-CRUD/README.md

 # React NodeJS MongoDB CRUD application with JWT Authentication

-C&W IPL Application is a Meanstack App for IPL all season's matches and team status with detail report
+This Application is a Meanstack App for IPL all season's matches and team status with detail report

 ## Installation